Franchising may be the next big step for your business.

 Step 2: Evaluate Your Personal Goals

-Now that you understand what franchising is all about (Step 1), you need to evaluate your personal goals and determine whether or not your personal goals align with franchising.
+Now that you understand what franchising is all about (Step 1), evaluate your personal goals and determine whether or not they align with franchising.

 - Take the time to learn franchising?